Radar picket: Airborne early warning and control systems

 Airborne early warning and control systems (AEW&C, aka AWACS in the U.S.) were developed to replace the AEW radar pickets of the 1960s.
 These aircraft have capabilities far beyond their predecessors.
 They can perform complex command and control of a battlespace in air engagements by directing fighter and attack aircraft strikes.
 AEW&C units are also used to carry out surveillance, including over ground targets and frequently perform BMC2 (battle management command and control) functions.
 They are still capable of performing radar picket duties, though they are seldom used in this role.

-China is developing the Xi'an KJ-600 carrier borne AEW&C; first flight was on 29 August 2020.
+China is developing the Z-18J AEW variant of the Changhe Z-18 medium lift helicopter, with a lowerable radar antenna in place of the ramp.
+The radar has a range of 320 km.
+China is also developing the Xi'an KJ-600 carrier borne AEW&C; first flight was on 29 August 2020.